EuracBiomedicalResearch/DigitalSpiralography/README.rst

   + A new option "Next hand" has been added to preserve the patient data and automatically create a recording for the other hand.
   + Quality of the preview has been improved.

+* A new tool ``StylusProfiler`` has been added:

+  + Allows to profile the individual pressure response of each stylus.
+  + Performs a simple quadratic fit of the response curve.
+  + A new file format ``prof.yaml.gz`` has been designed for the purpose.

 1.2: